franksteinberg/parkfinder/README.md

-# Default starter for Gridsome

-This is the project you get when you run `gridsome create new-project`.
+# Park Finder

+This is a Google Maps demo project that will allow a user to search for an address or city, and see nearby Parks.
+The technologies used are Gridsome/Vue to create the Single-Page Application, Google Maps, Tailwind CSS

 ### 1. Install Gridsome CLI tool if you don't have

 `npm install --global @gridsome/cli`

-### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
-2. `cd my-gridsome-site` to open the folder
+### 2. Serve the Demo

-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+`gridsome develop` to serve the demo locally
-4. Happy coding 🎉🙌